Biden talks sanctions, Putin warns of rupture over Ukraine - NewsBreak

 Biden talks sanctions, Putin warns of rupture over Ukraine

 WILMINGTON, Del.
-(AP) — President Joe Biden has warned Russia’s Vladimir Putin that the U.S. could impose new sanctions against Russia if it takes further military action against Ukraine, while Putin responded that such a U.S. move could lead to a complete rupture of ties between the nations.
+(AP) — President Joe Biden warned Russia’s Vladimir Putin on Thursday that the U.S. could impose new sanctions against Russia if it takes further military action against Ukraine, while Putin responded that such a U.S. move could lead to a complete rupture of ties between the nations.

 Further U.S. sanctions “would be a colossal mistake that would entail grave consequences,” said Putin’s foreign affairs adviser Yuri Ushakov, who briefed reporters in Moscow after the Biden-Putin phone conversation.
 He added that Putin told Biden that Russia would act as the U.S. would if offensive weapons were deployed near American borders.